openai/mujoco-py/README.md

 This is particularly useful on Ubuntu 14.04, which does not have a GLFW package.

-### Ubuntu installtion troubleshooting
+### Ubuntu installation troubleshooting

-Because `mujoco_py` has compiled native code that needs to be linked to a supplied MuJoCo binary, it's installation on linux can be more challenging than pure Python source packages.
+Because `mujoco_py` has compiled native code that needs to be linked to a supplied MuJoCo binary, its installation on linux can be more challenging than pure Python source packages.

 To install mujoco-py on Ubuntu, make sure you have the following libraries installed: